etherpad-archive/etherpad-archive.github.io/moz/sciencelab-calls-feb11-2016.md

 				* Fellowship: focusing on little bits of science that are irritating, come up with small technical solutions
 			*  Comments?
 Questions?
 				*  Do you plan to have a visual composer for slidewinder?
 					* Currently in MarkDown.
-Its planned to have a WYSIWYG Editor
+Its planned to have a WYSIWYG Editorface
+					*
 				*  Is there a way of tracking reuse of OA figures? i.e. as a measure of success of OA?
 					* yes! both slides and decks will have social features like favourites, remixes and tracking of metrics
 				* Is remixing by CC-BY?
 Thanks :)